 The life span of clover mites is about one month and there are five or six generations in a year.
-Egg-laying, hatching, and the four stages of development from larva to adult all take place in the spring or fall at temperatures under 85 degrees Fahrenheit.
+Egg-laying, hatching, larva to adult all take place in the spring or fall at temperatures under 85 degrees Fahrenheit.
 The larvae begin to feed on plants immediately after they hatch.

 During the summer, clover mites are dormant.
 Egg laying in a protected, dry location continues when the weather turns cooler in the fall.
 Those eggs overwinter then hatch the following spring.